RMLio/yarrrml-parser/README.md

 #### yarrrml-parser

 If you want to generate RML rules from a YARRRML document, you do the following: `yarrrml-parser -i rules.yml`.
 The rules will be written to standard output.
 If you want to write them to a file, you can add the `-o` option.
+By default RML rules are generated, if you want to generate R2RML rules add `-f R2RML`.

 #### yarrrml-generator